GMS Inc. (NYSE:GMS) Shares Sold by Goldman Sachs Group Inc.

 Goldman Sachs Group Inc. trimmed its holdings in GMS Inc. (NYSE:GMS) by 71.0% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 57,097 shares of the company’s stock after selling 139,888 shares during the period.
 Goldman Sachs Group Inc. owned about 0.13% of GMS worth $2,384,000 as of its most recent SEC filing.

 Other institutional investors and hedge funds have also made changes to their positions in the company.
 Harvest Fund Management Co.
 Ltd acquired a new position in shares of GMS in the 1st quarter valued at approximately $43,000.
-JBF Capital Inc. raised its position in shares of GMS by 133.3% in the 1st quarter.
-JBF Capital Inc. now owns 3,500 shares of the company’s stock valued at $146,000 after purchasing an additional 2,000 shares in the last quarter.
-Shell Asset Management Co. acquired a new position in shares of GMS in the 1st quarter valued at approximately $171,000.
-Kovack Advisors Inc. acquired a new position in shares of GMS in the 1st quarter valued at approximately $207,000.
-Finally, XTX Topco Ltd acquired a new position in shares of GMS in the 1st quarter valued at approximately $207,000.
+JBF Capital Inc. increased its holdings in shares of GMS by 133.3% in the 1st quarter.
+JBF Capital Inc. now owns 3,500 shares of the company’s stock valued at $146,000 after acquiring an additional 2,000 shares during the last quarter.
+Shell Asset Management Co. bought a new stake in shares of GMS in the 1st quarter valued at approximately $171,000.
+Kovack Advisors Inc. bought a new stake in shares of GMS in the 1st quarter valued at approximately $207,000.
+Finally, XTX Topco Ltd bought a new stake in shares of GMS in the 1st quarter valued at approximately $207,000.
 98.23% of the stock is currently owned by institutional investors.

 Shares of GMS opened at $48.55 on Wednesday.
 The company has a market cap of $2.09 billion, a P/E ratio of 19.98 and a beta of 2.10.
 The stock’s fifty day moving average is $45.76.
 The company has a debt-to-equity ratio of 1.13, a quick ratio of 1.32 and a current ratio of 1.96.
 GMS Inc. has a 12 month low of $21.41 and a 12 month high of $50.62.

-In other news, major shareholder Coliseum Capital Management, L acquired 15,229 shares of the business’s stock in a transaction dated Monday, June 28th.
-The stock was acquired at an average price of $48.16 per share, for a total transaction of $733,428.64.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other GMS news, major shareholder Coliseum Capital Management, L purchased 15,229 shares of the firm’s stock in a transaction dated Monday, June 28th.
+The stock was bought at an average price of $48.16 per share, with a total value of $733,428.64.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Also, CEO John C. Turner, Jr. sold 3,285 shares of the company’s stock in a transaction on Tuesday, June 29th.
 The shares were sold at an average price of $49.78, for a total value of $163,527.30.
 The disclosure for this sale can be found here.
 Corporate insiders own 1.90% of the company’s stock.

 About GMS